Lanred-Dev/justreddit/README.md

 # justreddit

-This is a simple, no-dependency Reddit API wrapper for getting post, comment, and subreddit metadata.
+This is a simple, no-dependency Reddit API wrapper for getting post, comment, and sub metadata.
 This package does not provide authorization functionality for the Reddit API; it simply uses public endpoints.

 ---